jilljenn/jjv.ie/cv-en.md

 From 2022
 :
 **Lecturer** at École polytechnique, France.

-2021--2022
-:
-**Expert at the European Commission** in AI & Data for Education & Training.
+Teaching competitive programming (wrote 2 books about it).

 2019
 :